-Browse Lets you find and select images on your computer.
-Layer Create Layers(s) Create layers for imported images.
-Create Single Layer Named Creates a new layer with the specified name and imports the images into it.
-Create Layer(s) Based on Filenames Creates a layer based on each unique filename prefix.
+Description Lets you find and select images on your computer.
+Create layers for imported images.
+Creates a new layer with the specified name and imports the images into it.
+Creates a layer based on each unique filename prefix.
 For example, if you import three files named a-1.tga, a-2.tga and b-1.tga, this will create two layers, one named "a" and one named "b".
 Layer "a" will contain the two first images and "b" will contain the third one.
-Add to Existing Layer Imports the images into the specified layer.
+Imports the images into the specified layer.
 Note that you can only import into layers that are compatible with your import options.
 For example, if you're importing images as vector drawings, you can only import them into vector drawing layers.
-Import Options Depending on how you choose to import images, the Alignment section offers different options.
-Keep as Original Bitmap Retains an imported image as a bitmap.
+Depending on how you choose to import images, the Alignment section offers different options.
+Retains an imported image as a bitmap.
 In the Alignment section, decide on the size and placement of your image within the camera frame.
 Depending on the Scene Settings (the height and width in pixels that you chose for your project), an image that you import may get scaled to the point where all its individual pixels become visible.
-Import as Toon Boom Bitmap Drawing Imports a drawing into a vector layer where you can edit the image using the drawing tools.
-Convert to Toon Boom Vector Drawing Imports a drawing and converts it to a Toon Boom vector drawing.
-Alignment (Keep As Original Bitmap) Rules Fit: Adjusts the image's size to fit completely within the scene's field, both vertically and horizontally, making sure the entire image is visible.
-If the image's orientation is portrait, then it will adjust the image's height to fit the field's height, without affecting the image's aspect ratio:
+Imports a drawing into a vector layer where you can edit the image using the drawing tools.
+Imports a drawing and converts it to a Toon Boom vector drawing.